PeeK1e/PeeK1e/README.md

 I'm a DevOps Engineer Working at Cloudical Deutschland.

-Most of my Projects are now on my [GitLab](https://gitlab.com/PeeK1e).
-But most of them are mirrored here.
+Most of my Projects are now on my [GitLab](https://gitlab.com/PeeK1e) but most of them are mirrored here.

 <!--
 **PeeK1e/PeeK1e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.